Mike-Soukup/SFL/db_python_etl/airflow/README.md

 ### Run Instructions:
 In order to run this DAG in Airflow, there are two pre-requisites.
 First, this repo must be cloned and second there must be an active instance of Airflow.

-1. Be sure to enter your own credentials for accessing the PostgreSQL database you wish to store this data in.
+1. Be sure to enter your own credentials for accessing the PostgreSQL database.
+For instance, look for the `YOUR_CREDENTIALS` string in the dag file and enter your password.
 2. Source the virtual environment located in `.airflow_venv`
 3. Set up environemnt by executing: `make install`
 4. Start the Airflow Webserver by executing: `./airflow_start.sh` -- or call `make webserver`